 3. Communications: Treasury Prime advises on external messaging like marketing collateral and website content to make sure they are compliant and also has approval from the banking partners.

-4. Bank Secrecy Act / Anti-Money Laundering: The Treasury Prime team develops a custom compliance solution that fits the fintech’s specific business (and business resources), laying the foundation for a scalable internal compliance program.
-Treasury Prime partners with Alloy and Unit21 to provide cutting-edge KYC and transaction monitoring solutions.
+4. Bank Secrecy Act / Anti-Money Laundering: The Treasury Prime team develops a custom compliance solution that fits the fintech’s specific business (and business resources), laying the foundation for a scalable internal fintech compliance program.
+Treasury Prime partners with Alloy, Cable, and Unit21 to provide cutting-edge KYC and transaction monitoring solutions.

 On top of this solution, fintechs also have access to a team with a deep history in banking and working with startups.
 As Parikh explained, the Treasury Prime team speaks both languages of the bank and fintechs and uniquely positions Treasury Prime’s compliance solution to foster long-term growth.

 “We won’t do it for you, but we’ll do it with you.”
 Parikh said.
 “We’ll give you the tools to support you through your compliance journey.
 Other providers view compliance as a checkbox, a one-time endeavor.
 We want to build a long-standing relationship where we have our compliance team and our customer success team really supporting the fintech throughout.”